raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Click the green flag and then hold your coloured paper up to the camera.
-You should see the animal move across the screen, and leave behind a stamped image of itself.
+Click on the green flag and then hold your coloured paper up to the camera.
+You should see the animal move across the Stage, and leave behind a stamped image of itself.

 --- /task ---

-At the moment, as the sprite is visible, you are counting one to many animals.
-You can solve this by hiding the sprite.
+At the moment, because the sprite is visible, you are counting one too many animals.
+To solve this, you can hide the sprite.

 --- task ---